fatimakssayrawi9/-Emotion-Classification-and-Recommendation-System-for-Mental-Health-Support-/notebooks/README.md

 ## Notes
 - Each notebook is self-contained and provides insights into the respective experiments and models.
 - Ensure all dependencies (e.g., scikit-learn, TensorFlow) are installed before running the notebooks.
+- Upload the corresponding dataset for each notebook.